 I tackled the issue from mostly a hermeneutical stand point.
 Hermeneutics is the study of the principles of interpretation.
 In our conversation one of the first things I did was define the Bible and from that how to read it before getting into the specifics of interpreting particular passages.
 I identified scripture as a historical metanarrative.
 A large, multilinear, tortuous, overarching story that runs through history.
 As followers of this blog would know, that approach is hardly new and others have done it long before myself.
 By reflecting on this feature of my delivery I began to notice something within that conversation and in other settings.

 When I look at the vibrant church world in modern Ghana, most of the most biblically literate young people out there do not actually get the Bible.
 I know this is a bold claim but hear me out.
-In the conversations I was having with my dialogue partner he knew many relevant passages well and had a good grasp of them but there was no underlying connective tissue of how they all worked together.
+In the conversations I was having with my dialogue partner he knew many relevant passages well and had a good grasp of them, but there was no underlying connective tissue of how they all worked together.
 In his interpretations each scripture was doing its own thing and was grouped with other scriptures doing similar things.
-This did not necessarily make his interpretations wrong, many if not the majority of them were insightful.
+This did not necessarily make his interpretations wrong.
+Many, if not the majority, of them were insightful.
 My problem with him was not so much the individual interpretations but why and how he chose to interpret in those particular ways.
 Going that way you end up with a fragmented picture of scripture.
 Ironically, the dissatisfaction he had with other responses helped show me he had similar shortcoming with them.
-They all know multiple if not all parts of the Bible yet they couldn’t actually tell you what it is i.e. what makes the Bible the Bible.
+They all knew multiple, if not all, parts of the Bible yet they couldn’t actually tell you what it was i.e. what made the Bible the Bible.